-How do I use a heat press?
-Should I?
+Should I use a heat press?

 A heat press will give absolutely give the most reliable results for long-lasting HTV designs.
 The large, flat surface is ideal for smoothly transferring designs.
-You can set the exact temperature recommended by the HTV manufacturer, and pre-heat your garment for the consistant results.
+You can set the exact temperature recommended by the HTV manufacturer, and pre-heat your garment for consistent results.
 However, until you plan on making a lot of t-shirts or selling your finished products, you probably don’t need to invest in one.

 I reviewed the best choices here: cutcutcraft.com/best-vinyl-cricut-silhouette.

 Glitter HTV is THICK.
 It can be up to three times as thick as regular HTV, and so needs different settings.
 If you are using Siser Glitter HTV, the Silhouette Cameo cutter settings are: